OpenWrt Practice: WLAN access point commissioning

 Prerequisite: existing Internet router; goal: WLAN via additional access points

 The Internet, regardless of the line technology or medium, is usually provided by the various operators in the form of a router.
-Although the router usually has an integrated WLAN, this is not always sufficient to cover all areas of the apartment or house.
+Although the router typically has an integrated WLAN, this is not always sufficient to cover all areas of the apartment or house.
 The aim of this article is to set up additional access points to improve WLAN coverage.
 The access points are connected to an existing switch or router with Internet access.
+I would currently recommend a ZyXEL NWA50AX as an additional access point.

 Unpacking: ZyXEL NWA50AX